matsonj/nba-monte-carlo/README.md

 This project serves as end to end example of running the "Modern Data Stack" in a local environment.
 Development is primarily done on Windows via WSL, which means Mac is untested (but should work).

 ## Current progress
 Right now, you can get the nba schedule and elo ratings from this project and generate the following query. more to come, see to-dos at bottom of readme.
+And of course, the dbt docs are self hosted in Github Pages, [check them out here](https://matsonj.github.io/nba-monte-carlo/).
 <img width="1005" alt="image" src="https://user-images.githubusercontent.com/16811433/193949511-71944c9f-2a73-4a01-bacd-c95259323ff2.png">
 ![image](https://user-images.githubusercontent.com/16811433/194679803-90afe1af-07e2-4fc8-b883-1e86fd14ab84.png)